Thomas-Parsley/SoftEng_Proj2/README.md

 Software Engineering Fall 2025 Project 2 Group 2

 ## Summary
-This system is used to recognize classes of things, which included:
+This system is used to recognize classes of things, which include:
 Humans
 Dogs
 Cats